Esri/data-collection-ios/docs/README.md

 ### App defaults

-A number of settings are stored in the app's `UserDefaults` to help maintain state between app usage.
+A number of preferences are stored in the app's `UserDefaults` to help maintain state between app usage.

-**Last Sync Mobile Map Package**

-`LastSyncMobileMapPackage` is a concrete subclass of `AGSMobileMapPackage` augmenting the class with the ability to store the `Date` a web map is downloaded, or subsequently, the `Date` it is last synchronized with the web map.
-The utility stores the `Date` in `UserDefaults` and posts an `AppContextChange` upon change.

-**Work Mode**

-`WorkMode` is a raw representable `Int` enumeration stored in `UserDefaults` when the app context's work mode changes based on user interaction.

-**Visible Area**

-As the map view navigates, the current visible area `AGSViewpoint` is stored in `UserDefaults` as JSON.
-The persisted visible area is retrieved and set when switching online and offline maps and when starting a new app session.

-**Pop-up Attachment Size**

-Specifying a new staged image attachment's `preferredSize` persists the selection in `UserDefaults`.
-The next time the user adds an image attachment, the stored `preferredSize` is retrieved.
+1. Last sync date of offline map
+1. Work mode
+1. Map's visible area
+1. Pop-up attachment size

-### App colors & fonts
+### App colors

 Much of the app's colors and fonts are configured dynamically.
-The app offers a configuration for design assets by globalizing `AppColors` and `AppFonts`.
+The app offers a configuration for design assets by globalizing `AppColors`.
 You can change these configurations to affect the design of those dynamically-generated views.

-### App errors

-The app includes a simple and informative error system. `AppError` is a protocol specifying requirements for errors used in the app.
-Error categories are demarcated as unique `enums` with subcategories represented as individual `cases`.
-Each app error contains a unique code and localized description.

 ## Xcode project configuration